 Luckily, most of the essential tools are pretty affordable.
 You can pick them up for a few dollars each at the hardware store.

 Let’s take a look at these essential tools.

 Hammer – Useful for everything from hanging pictures to building fences, a good quality claw-hammer should be a staple of your toolbox.

-You’ll want a medium weight hammer so something between 16-20 oz.
+You’ll want a medium weight type of hammer so something between 16-20 oz would be ideal.

 Lighter hammers don’t have the power you need for knocking things into walls.

 Tape measure – Retractable tape measures are super handy to have around the house.
 They’ll help you measure materials for DIY projects, and they can be used to measure the height of your little ones!